 While I love to enjoy a bowl of granola with a little coconut milk, you can also use this recipe to make fantastic parfaits and even granola bars.
-A few modifications and this recipe actually turns into one of the easiest recipes for granola bars that you can find because, once again, there is no baking required!
+A few modifications and this recipe actually turns into one of the easiest recipes for granola bars that you can find.

 - Cut the granola bars into your desired shape and enjoy!
 Individually wrap each bar and store in the fridge for about a week.

 You can also sprinkle some of this granola over your favorite ice cream as a way to add some crunch to your dessert.
 We know that the possibilities are endless.
 So if you think of any other great ways to use this recipe, share it in the comments below!

 When making the no-bake granola or turning it into granola bars, you can add a few of your favorite ingredients to make the recipe your own.
 Dried fruit, extra coconut, slivered almonds or even chocolate chips are all perfect additions to the granola.

 Feel free to add a teaspoon of cinnamon, replace the agave with maple syrup or use whole wheat rolled oats!
 The possibilities are endless.